 We are life-long outdoor educators.
 We have led trips in the Grand Canyon and Yellowstone, worked with troubled youth in the Utah desert, and managed collegiate outdoor programs in the Adirondacks.
-We believe that everyone should have the skills and knowledge necessary to enjoy the wilderness safely and be ready to lend a hand wherever help is needed.
+We're passionate about making the judgement, skills, and confidence needed to enjoy the wilderness safely attainable.

 Allie Maloney started her career in outdoor education at sixteen as a summer camp counselor in Washington State.
 After graduating from the University of Montana, she worked as a trail crew boss, wilderness therapy guide, and NOLS instructor.
 She currently attends graduate school in upstate New York, pursuing an M.S. in Recreation Management and teaching outdoor cooking, wilderness survival skills, and backpacking.